You will probably have heard Python tutorials mention objects, but what exactly is an object?

-- a type (the objects above are lists, the next is a tuples and the final one is a string)
+- a type (the first three objects above are lists, the next is a tuples and the final one is a string)

-- an identity (there are 5 distinct objects)
+- an identity (there are 5 distinct objects in the code above)

 - usually some data (the content of the list, etc)

-In the example above, the first 3 objects are lists, the next is a tuple, and the final one is a string.
+Every object has a type - for example it might be a list, tuple, string, dictionary.
 Each different type of object has its own characteristics - it has certain methods that you can call, and certain data that it stores.

 Once an object has been created, it’s type cannot be changed.